Why Is My Aircon Pipe Sweating?

 A gas top-up suggestion can miss a basic insulation fault when cooling is still stable.

-2. Cooling or Airflow Issue Changing Line Behavior
+2. Cooling Or Airflow Issue Changing Line Behavior

 - Pipe sweating appears together with weak cooling or airflow complaints.